 Table of Contents

-With the GST Council rolling out reforms such as more stringent input tax credit eligibility norms, real-time ledger validations, and mandatory bank detail updates, businesses must be whip-smart.
-The deadlines have hardened-monthly filers must meet the 11th and 20th, while quarterly filers face state-based staggered schedules.
-Add to that the need to match purchases with GSTR-2B before claiming ITC, and the pressure builds.
-This guide breaks down everything you need to know to file GST returns in 2026 accurately, on time, and penalty-free.
+With the GST Council rolling out reforms such as more stringent input tax credit eligibility norms, real-time ledger validations, and mandatory bank detail updates, businesses must be proactive in filing their GST returns on time.
+The deadlines have become stringent, as monthly filers must meet the 11th and 20th deadlines.
+Similarly, quarterly filers face state-based staggered schedules.
+Businesses further need to match purchases with GSTR-2B before claiming ITC.

 GST Returns – A Beginner’s Guide